April 23, 2018 12:10:29 PM

 Yes.
 We will assign a primary caregiver and will endeavor to provide a regular substitute should they be unavailable.
 We recognize that most care receipts and their families desire consistency in caregivers.

 Living Assistance Services is responsible for payroll and administration of remittances for our caregivers.
-We remit worker's compensation, income tax, vacation pay, employment insurance, healthcare premiums, Canada Pension Plan and premiums for liability insurance.
+We remit worker's compensation premiums, income tax, vacation pay, employment insurance, healthcare premiums, Canada Pension Plan and premiums for liability insurance.

 Live-in care is a cost-effective solution that provides 24-hour supervision by someone who resides in the care recipient's home.
 Experience has taught us that live-in care provides both the family and care recipients with peace of mind.
 Since our caregivers are away from their own homes, they are paid a per-diem while living in the care recipient's residence.